Goldcrest: Breeding

 Laying starts at the end of April into early May.
 The eggs are whitish with very indistinct buff, grey or brown markings at the broad end.
 The eggs are 14 × 10 mm and weigh 0.8 g, of which 5% is shell.
-The clutch size in Europe is typically 9–11 eggs, but ranges from 6–13.
+The clutch size in Europe is typically nine to 11 eggs, but ranges from six to 13.
 The eggs are piled up in the nest and the female keeps the eggs warm with her brood patch and also by putting her warm legs into the middle of the pile between the eggs.
 Within a clutch the size of eggs increases gradually and the last laid egg may be 20% larger than the first egg.
 Second clutches, which are common, are laid usually while the first nest still has young.
 The male builds the second nest, then feeds the young in the first nest while the female is incubating in the second; when the first brood has fledged, he joins the female in feeding the second brood.
 The female goldcrest is not normally fed by her mate while incubating.
 She is a tight sitter, reluctant to leave the nest when disturbed, and has been recorded as continuing to attend the nest when it has been moved, or even when it is being held.

 The eggs are maintained at 36.5 C, the female regulating the temperature of the eggs by varying the time spent sitting.
 She leaves the nest more with increasing air temperature, and incubates more tightly when the light intensity is lower early and late in the day.
 The female incubates the eggs for 16 to 19 days to hatching, and broods the chicks, which fledge in a further 17 to 22 days later.
 Both parents feed the chicks and fledged young, and in very hot weather, the female has been noted as taking drops of water to her chicks in her bill.
 This species becomes sexually mature after one year, and has an annual adult mortality of over 80 per cent giving a life expectancy of around eight months, which is the shortest for any bird apart from a few Coturnix species.
 There are nonetheless records of an individual surviving to 4 years 10 months, and even a report of a bird ringed in Winchester in the UK in 1989 and found dead in Morocco 7 years and 7 months later.

 Although their ranges overlap substantially, hybridisation between goldcrests and firecrests seems to be prevented by differences in courtship rituals and different facial patterns.
 Even in aviary studies in which a female goldcrest was given an artificial eyestripe to facilitate mating with a male firecrest, the chicks were never raised by the mixed pair, and appeared to be poorly adapted compared to the parent species.